109. The Principles of Distinguishing Between Following God and Following Humans

 Excerpted from “How to Know God’s Disposition and the Results His Work Shall Achieve” in The Word Appears in the Flesh

-No matter how many people believe in God, as soon as their beliefs are defined by God as being a religion or group, then God has determined that they cannot be saved.
+No matter how many people believe in God, as soon as their beliefs are defined by Him as being those of a religion or group, He has already determined that they cannot be saved.
 Why do I say this?
-In a gang or crowd of people who are without the work and guidance of God and who do not worship Him at all, who do they worship?
-Who do they follow?
-In form and name, they follow a person, but whom do they actually follow?
-In their hearts they acknowledge God, but in fact, they are subject to human manipulation, arrangements and control.
-They follow Satan, the devil; they follow the forces that are hostile to God, that are enemies of God.
+In a gang or crowd of people who are without the work and guidance of God, and who do not worship Him at all, whom do they worship?
+Whom do they follow?
+In form and name, they follow a person, but whom do they essentially follow?
+Deep down, they acknowledge God, but in fact, they are subject to human manipulation, arrangements, and control.
+They follow Satan, the devil; they follow the forces that are hostile to God and that are His enemies.
 Would God save a pack of people such as this?
-(No.) Why?
+(No.) Why not?
 Are they capable of repentance?
-(No.) They wave the flag of faith, carrying out human enterprises, conducting their own management, and they run counter to God’s management plan for the salvation of mankind.
-Their final outcome is being detested and rejected by God; God could not possibly save these people, they could not possibly repent, they have already been captured by Satan—they are entirely in Satan’s hands.
-When you believe in God, does it matter how many years you’ve believed for?
-When you believe in God, does how many years you’ve believed in God matter to whether you are praised by God?
-Do the rituals and doctrines you abide by matter?
-Do these things matter?
-(No.) Does God look at people’s ways of practice?
-(No.) Does God look at how many of them there are?
-(No.) So what does He look at?
-God has selected one portion of mankind, and what is whether they can be saved, whether God will save them, based on?
-(It is based on the path they walk.)
-Yes, it is based on the path these people walk.
-In the messages of the Age of Grace, although the truths that people understood and which God told people were less numerous than today, and not as specific, at that time God still made people perfect, and there were still those who could be saved.
-And so for the people of this age, who have heard many truths, and have come to understand God’s will, if they are incapable of following the way of God and incapable of walking the path of salvation, what will be their final outcome?
-Their final outcome will be the same as those who believe in Christianity and Judaism; there will be no difference.
+(No.) They wave the flag of faith, carrying out human enterprises and conducting their own management, and they run counter to God’s management plan for mankind’s salvation.
+Their final outcome is one of being detested and rejected by God; He could not possibly save these people, they could not possibly repent, they have already been captured by Satan—they are entirely in Satan’s hands.
+In your faith, does how many years you have believed in God matter to whether or not you are praised by Him?
+Do the rituals and regulations you abide by matter?
+Does God look at people’s methods of practice?
+Does He look at how many people there are?
+He has selected one portion of mankind; how does He measure whether they can and should be saved?
+He bases this decision on the paths these people walk.
+In the Age of Grace, although the truths that God told people were less numerous than today, and not as specific, He could still perfect people at the time, and salvation was still possible.
+Thus, as for the people of this age who have heard many truths and have come to understand God’s will, if they are incapable of following His way and unable to walk the path of salvation, then what will their final outcome be?
+Their final outcome will be the same as that of believers in Christianity and Judaism; there will be no difference.
 This is God’s righteous disposition!
-Regardless of how many sermons you’ve heard, and how many truths you’ve understood, if ultimately you still follow people and follow Satan, and ultimately, you are still incapable of following the way of God and unable to fear God and shun evil, then people such as this will be detested and rejected by God.
-To all appearances, these people who are detested and rejected by God can talk much about letters and doctrines, have come to understand many truths, and yet they are incapable of worshiping God; they are incapable of fearing God and shunning evil, and are incapable of total obedience to God.
-In God’s eyes, God defines them as a religion, as just a group of humans, a gang of humans, and as a lodging place for Satan.
-They are collectively referred to as the gang of Satan, and they are utterly despised by God.
+Regardless of how many sermons you have heard or how many truths you have understood, if, ultimately, you still follow humans and Satan, and in the end, if you are still incapable of following God’s way and unable to fear Him and shun evil, then such people will be detested and rejected by God.
+To all appearances, such people who are detested and rejected by God can talk much about letters and doctrines, and may have come to understand many truths, yet they are incapable of worshiping God; they cannot fear God and shun evil, and are incapable of total submission to Him.
+In God’s eyes, He defines them as part of a religion, as just a group of humans—a gang of humans—and as a lodging place for Satan.
+They are collectively referred to as Satan’s gang, and these people are utterly despised by God.

 It would be best for those people who claim to follow God to open their eyes and take a good look to see exactly who they believe in: Is it really God that you believe in, or Satan?
 If you know that what you believe in is not God, but your own idols, then it would be best if you did not claim to be a believer.
 If you really do not know who you believe in, then, again, it would be best if you did not claim to be a believer.
 To say so would be blasphemy!
 No one is forcing you to believe in God.
 Do not say you believe in Me; I have had enough of such talk, and do not wish to hear it again, because what you believe in are the idols in your hearts and the local bullies among you.
 Those who shake their heads when they hear the truth, who grin when they hear talk of death, are all the spawn of Satan, and they are the ones who will be eliminated.
 Many in the church have no discernment.
 When something deceptive occurs, they unexpectedly stand on the side of Satan; they even take offense at being called Satan’s lackeys.
 Though people might say they have no discernment, they always stand on the side without truth, they never stand on the side of the truth at the critical time, they never stand up and argue for the truth.
 Do they truly lack discernment?
 Why do they unexpectedly take the side of Satan?
 Why do they never say one word that is fair and reasonable in support of the truth?
 Has this situation genuinely arisen as a result of their momentary confusion?
 The less discernment people have, the less able they are to stand on the side of truth.
 What does this show?
 Does it not show that people without discernment love evil?
 Does it not show that they are the loyal spawn of Satan?
 Why is it that they are always able to stand on the side of Satan and speak its language?
 Their every word and deed, the expressions on their faces, are all sufficient to prove that they are not any kind of lovers of the truth; rather, they are people who detest the truth.
 That they can stand on the side of Satan is enough to prove that Satan really loves these petty devils who spend their lives fighting for Satan’s sake.
 Are all these facts not abundantly clear?
 If you truly are a person who loves the truth, then why have you no regard for those who practice the truth, and why do you immediately follow those who do not practice the truth at the slightest look from them?
 What kind of problem is this?
 I do not care whether you have discernment or not.
 I do not care how great a price you have paid.
 I do not care how great your forces are, and I do not care whether you are a local bully or a flag-bearing leader.
 If your forces are great, then that is only with the help of Satan’s strength.
 If your prestige is high, then that is merely because there are too many around you who do not practice the truth.
 If you have not been expelled, then that is because now is not the time for the work of expelling; rather, it is time for the work of elimination.
 There is no rush to expel you now.
 I am simply waiting for the day when I will punish you after you have been eliminated.
 Whoever does not practice the truth will be eliminated!